mjbeli/WebDevelopment/VueJS/10-composition-api/README.md

         usName.value = 'New Name';
     }, 3000);

-    // Every things we want to be available in the DOM (in our template section).
+    // For everything we want to be available in the DOM (in our template section).
     // we need an extra step: return an object with all we want to expose to the template.
     // setup() always return an object:
     return {